tomheaton/mcjty-website/docs/mods/quest-utilities.md

 It is good practice (but not required) to use scopes in the identifier.
 For example, say you have different parts in your map then you could name your blocks with identifiers like: 'part1.reward1', 'part1.screenX', 'part2.collector' and so on.
 By doing this it is easy to use wildcards in all the Quest Utils commands.
-This allows you to (for example) save the state from all blocks for part1 in a single json and all blocks for part2 in another json.
+This allows you to (for example) save the state from all blocks for part1 in a single JSON and all blocks for part2 in another json.

 Here are some examples: